GnoxNahte/obsidian-auto-embed/README.md

 - [Spotify](https://open.spotify.com/) *

 > [!WARNING]
-> Those websites that have `*` means that it has some sort of limitation.
+> Those websites have `*` means that it has some sort of limitation.
 See [Current Limitations & Known Bugs](#current-limitations--known-bugs) for more info

 For a list with examples of how the websites look like [Supported Websites List](SupportedWebsiteList.md)